fuzzymfx/fuzzymfx.github.io/content/current.md

 - search engine
 - bookmarks, and TL;DR, summarization

-Meanwhile, I am exploring esoteric programming languages and also planning to build a distributed file system in Rust.
+Meanwhile, I am exploring esoteric programming languages and also planning to build a distributed file system<a name="distributed-file-system"></a>in Rust.

 ###### Jan